“There is no force equal to a woman determined to rise”

 Some of the jobs on offer are:

-A sense of style, fashion, intellect, and creativity are like second nature to women.
-The fashion industry offers some of the best jobs for women.
+A sense of style, fashion, intellect, and creativity is like second nature to women.
+Moreover, the fashion industry offers some of the best and high paying jobs for women.

 Some of the jobs are in which you can build up a rewarding career are: